rafael-santiago/aegis/README.md

 **Remark**: In order to make this anti-debug resilient against library hooking you always should link your software ``static``.
 Moreover, if you want to keep eavesdroppers out as much as possible: link your software static.
 Otherwise there no necessity of worrying about none of it.
-Because your front door is wide open or you even have a door!
+Because your front door is wide open or you even have not a door!
 Haha!

 ### Detect debugging